 Munaye Lichtenstein: Digital Operations and Gallery Administration

 Munaye graduated from UCL in 2018 where she read Biological Sciences with an emphasis on Cell Biology and Genetics.
 After graduating she went on to study short courses in both Art and Philosophy.
-She volunteers with Koestler Arts as an Art Team volunteer, has worked at the Bush Theatre and also participated in a Front-End Web Development course with Code for Girls.
+She has volunteered with Koestler Arts as an Art Team volunteer, worked at the Bush Theatre and also participated in a Front-End Web Development course with Code for Girls.
 Munaye continues to study for a further qualification, studying a Foundation Diploma in Art and Design at Citylit.

 Charlotte graduated from the University of St Andrews in 2018 where she read History of Art and English Literature.
 Her dissertation explored the expression of Jewish identity in western art over the last 170 years.
 Charlotte worked as part of the team at the Edinburgh Fringe Festival for many summers and has an ongoing interest in textiles art, having completed an Art Foundation Course and worked as a studio assistant to a textile artist throughout her time at school and university.
 Charlotte spent the year after graduation travelling and living in Australia and New Zealand, where she volunteered in Sydney for Ngala Nanga Mai, a therapeutic arts charity that supports Aboriginal parents and their young children.